alex-kalanis/remote-request/README.md

 # Major changes

- - Versions 1 was initial
+ - Version 1 was initial
- - Since version 2 it has separated network layers 2 and 3 - transportation and content protocols
+ - Version 2 separated network layers 2 and 3 - transportation and content protocols
  - Version 3 is packaged for Composer
+ - Version 4 has internal structure change after adding "new" socket and protocol.

 # Usages